-Styles come and go, which means at some point you might find yourself wanting to update an outmoded part of your home.
+Styles come and go, and which means at some point you might find yourself wanting to update an outmoded part of your home.
 But can you really bring some modern flair to older spaces?

 1. Replace Old Light Fixtures

 You know the ones I’m talking about – those generic, factory installed dome lights that every house had once upon a time.

 If you’ve never replaced the light fixtures in your house, consider upgrading to more modern ones.
 You’ll be surprised how much this simple detail can add to a room, especially your kitchen and bedrooms.
 Figure out the modern style you’re looking to achieve and find the light fixtures that enhance it.

 - Wanting a sleek kitchen?
 Look at these best kitchen ideas and try track lighting.

 - Looking for a modern rustic appeal?
 Look for one that mixes glass and wood elements.